racket/rhombus/shrubbery/0000-shrubbery.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Here are some example shrubberies.
-A `:` in the middle of a line is the same as starting a new line with indentation for the part after the `:`.
-(Extra `:`s are allowed, but they are non-standard, and we don't use any extra `:`s here.)
+Indented lines either start with `|`, follow a line that ends with `:`, or line up under a group that was started on the previous or continued on the previous line at the same alignment as the group's start.
+A `|` or `:` in the middle of a line also starts a new group.
+More precise rules are described below, but that's enough to get a sense of the examples.

 ```
 define identity(x): x